philbowles/h4plugins/docs/things.md

 If no name is given in the constructor, it defaults to "upnp XXXXXX" where XXXXXX is the unique chip ID of the device (usually the last 6 characters of the MAC address).

 This is useful to enable a single generic sketch to be uploaded to numerous devices without change.
 Each device should then be sent a `h4/upnp/name` command to give it a "sensible" name.
 This can be done by any MQTT client using stored messages (or e.g. NODE-RED), so that each device gets its own new name every time it reboots.
+See [Advanced Topics](advanced.md)

 ## Precedence